What Is a Good Debt to Equity Ratio for Real Estate Investors?

 However, your debt-to-equity ratio increases to 4.7 versus 1.0.

-Good Debt-to-Equity Ratio FAQ
+Debt-to-Equity Ratio FAQs

 Each real estate investor has a different threshold for financial risk.
 A high debt-to-equity ratio puts the lender and investor at higher risk.
 If the industry declines, the lender and investor have a lot at stake (and a lot to lose).
+Some investors prefer the higher risk because there's more reward.
+Others prefer a lower ratio of debt-to-equity for reduced risk and average returns.

 Most mortgage lenders prefer a ratio of 2.0 when comparing debt to equity, but this can vary.
 Like mortgage guidelines, all lenders have different requirements.
 Some will take more chances than others, like investors have different risk tolerances.

 The average ratio for debt-to-equity for real estate investors is around 2.0, which is what lenders prefer.
-This gives investors the highest chance of loan approval; however, some investors have much higher or much lower ratios based on their risk tolerance and preferences.
+This gives investors the highest chance of loan approval.
+However, some investors have much higher or much lower ratios based on their risk tolerance and preferences.

 A healthy ratio when comparing debt-to-equity is 3.0 for investors.
 This gives investors the chance to leverage their debt with a mortgage but not be so far in debt that they'd be at risk if property values decreased.